trustedsec/SysmonCommunityGuide/chapters/configuration.md

 * **FileDelete** - Saves when possible and logs file deletion or file wipes.

 * **ClipboardChange** - Stores and logs text that is stored in to the clipboard by processes and context of who stored the text.

+* **ProcessTampering** - Detects some of the techniques of "hollow" and "herpaderp" where a process image is replace.

+* **FileDeleteDetected** - Only logs file deletion or file wipes.

 Configuration File
 ==================